Vincit/db-errors/README.md

   // Available for: postgres, sqlite
   columns: string[]

-  // The table that has the colums.
+  // The table that has the columns.
   //
   // Available for: postgres, sqlite
   table: string